 Having a stakeholder map template is critical for any project or business owner to understand the key stakeholders they must interact with.
 Recently, when I joined a new company, I utilized a stakeholder map to understand the importance of the different stakeholders within the company.
-It provided me with the information on who I need to meet one to one, who I should try keep informed, what are their interests and how can they affect my project positively or negatively.
+It provided me with the information on whom I need to meet one-to-one, whom I should try to keep informed, what their interests are, and how they can affect my project positively or negatively.

 Identifying Stakeholders